 People with all types of diabetes can take control of their lives by learning to manage the disease with the latest advances in medical care and education.
 The UF Health Diabetes Self-Management Education Program provides patients with the most up-to-date educational programming.

 With the program’s unique “hands on” approach, people with diabetes can improve their quality of life while delaying and preventing the complications of this condition.
-The UF Health Diabetes Self-Management Education Program is recognized by the American Diabetes Association for Quality Self-management Education.
+The UF Health Diabetes Self-Management Education Program is recognized by the American Diabetes Association.

 Patients are required to receive a referral from their physician to start the program.